sap-tutorials/Tutorials/tutorials/abap-custom-ui-subaccount-permission/abap-custom-ui-subaccount-permission.md

 ![Enter SAP Cloud Platform global account](sapcp2globalAccount.png)

 Choose one of the two options to navigate from global account's overview to its subaccounts.
+One option is the **Subaccounts** point in the left hand side menu the other option is the link below the count of subaccounts within the Info part of the global account's overview area.

 ![Enter SAP Cloud Platform global account's subaccounts](sapcp_globalAccountOverview2subaccounts.png)

 [DONE]